wesleywerner/aliverl/spec.md

 * maxmana
     * maximum mana this character can heal up to
 * manarate
-    * heal 1 point of mana every this many turns
+    * heal 1 point of mana every x turns
 * modes
-    * a list of AI behaviours
+    * a list of computer controlled movement behaviours
         * random: moves in random directions.
         * magnet: moves towards the player while in sight.
         * updown: patrols up and down, turning around when blocked.
         * leftright: patrols left and right, turning around when blocked.
         * sniffer: follows the player's scent if on the trail.

+As a courtesy, you may overwrite any of these story-level stats on the map level by adding it as a Name/Value object property in the map editor.
+Try to keep combat related stats within the story definition, as this will make balancing your levels easier later on.

+**example**

+    characterstats = {
+        'player': {
+                'attack': 1,
+                'health': 4,
+                'maxhealth': 4,
+                'healrate': 4,
+                'speed': 2,
+                'stealth': 0,
+                'mana': 0,
+                'maxmana': 5,
+                'manarate': 6,
+                'modes': [],
+                },
+        }

 ~~~python
     # The title and description of this story